-Another strength of the film is how accurately and realistically the colours are depicted without looking unduly saturated or unnatural.
-This makes it a fantastic option for capturing a vintage portrait photography look because it can accurately capture skin tones and minor colour variations.
+Another strength of the film is how accurately and realistically the colors are depicted without looking unduly saturated or unnatural.
+This makes it a fantastic option for capturing a vintage portrait photography look because it can accurately capture skin tones and minor color variations.

 Kodak Portra 400 is more expensive than other films on the market in terms of cost.
 Yet, for professional photographers who demand the best possible outcomes, the quality and consistency it offers make it a worthy purchase.